TinaZhang1219/Tina-Zhang-Portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi, I'm Tina (her/she), second year student of MSPPM flagship.
 I'm a tennis and classical music enthusiast.
-I want to work in Conculsitng industry after graduation and happy to meet with anyone with same interest or anyone who want to mock case study interview with me! :)
+I want to work in Consulting industry after graduation and happy to meet with anyone with same interest or anyone who want to mock case study interview with me! :)

 # What I hope to learn
 As I want to work in Conuslting in the future, which requires plenty of meetings with different stakeholders/clients, I want to utilize better data visualisation tools to develop dashboards or simply charts to perform data trends, patterns, and anomalies, etc. for effective communication in cross-department meetings.
 Below are some examples of what I want to learn: